GabrielGrandemagne/DepCens/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 2 NOTES:

 * checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Silvana Schneider <schneider.sil@gmail.com>'
+Maintainer: 'Silvana Schneider <silvana.schneider@ufrgs.br>'

 New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2022-10-23 as requires archived package
+    'dlm'.

 Found the following (possibly) invalid DOIs:
   DOI: 10.1002/bimj.201800391
     From: DESCRIPTION
-    Status: Service Unavailable
+    Status: Forbidden
-    Message: 503
+    Message: 403

-Service was unavailable at that moment.
-DOI: 10.1002/bimj.201800391 checks out when manually checking.
+* checking for detritus in the temp directory ...
+NOTE

+  Found the following files/directories:
+    'lastMiKTeXException'

+dlm package is already back on CRAN, this should not be a problem anymore.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.